Merging compound semiconductor technology

 with precision optics

-High-reflectivity optical coatings are key components for a wide variety of laser-based applications.
-With the continuing progress in laser development, state-of-the-art optical coatings have now become a major limitation for various applications in the domain of precision measurement and instrumentation.
+High-reflectivity optical coatings are key components in a wide variety of laser-based applications.
+With continued advancement in laser performance, state-of-the-art optical coatings have now become a major limitation, particularly in the areas of laser-based manufacturing and precision optical metrology and instrumentation.

-Substrate-transferred crystalline coatings represent a game-changing technology that enables the integration of single-crystal films onto arbitrary, including curved, optical substrates, exploiting, for the first time, the unique properties of monocrystalline semiconductor materials for high-performance laser optics.
-This technological breakthrough was long due and awaited since the 1970s to increase performance levels in existing applications and the development of new applications in high precision measurements.
+Substrate-transferred crystalline coatings represent a game-changing technology that enables the integration of single-crystal films onto arbitrary, including curved, optical substrates.
+For the first time, the unique properties of monocrystalline semiconductor materials can be exploited for the construction of high-performance laser optics.
+This technological breakthrough enables new performance metrics for existing optical systems, as well as enabling the development of radically new application areas in communications, sensing, and manufacturing.

 measurements of space and time